Southern brown kiwi

-The southern brown kiwi, tokoeka, or common kiwi (Apteryx australis) is a species of kiwi from South Island, New Zealand.
+The southern brown kiwi, tokoeka, or common kiwi (Apteryx australis) is a species of kiwi from South Island of New Zealand.
 Until 2000 it was considered conspecific with the North Island brown kiwi, and still is by some authorities.

 Taxonomy

 Apteryx australis is based on Greek and Latin.
 Apteryx means "A-" without "pterux" wings, and "australis" from "auster" the south wind, and "-alis" relating to.

 The southern brown kiwi belongs to the kiwi family and it is a ratite, and a member of the order Apterygiformes.
 Like all ratites, its sternum has no keel, it is flightless, and it has a distinctive palate.

 The holotype specimen of Apteryx australis Shaw (Nat.
 Miscell., 24,1813, pl1057) is held in the collections of National Museums Liverpool at World Museum, with accession number NML-VZ D180.
 The specimen was collected by Captain Barclay at Dusky Sound, South Island, New Zealand and came to the Liverpool national collection via the 13th Earl of Derby's collection which was bequeathed to the people of Liverpool.

 The southern brown kiwi is divided into two subspecies, with some conservationists arguing for a third: